The content in this article may now be out of date. Please try searching for a more recent version.

 Sure Start maternity grants are available to help with the costs of a new-born or adopted baby for households with no other children under 16 where the mother or partner are receiving income-related benefits.
 The one-off payment of £500 doesn’t have to be paid back so the money saved here could be put towards ensuring your home is as warm as possible.

 You may also get a cold weather payment if you’re receiving certain benefits.
-The 2016 cold weather payment scheme is due to start on 1 November 2016 and those eligible will receive a payment of £25 if the average daily temperature is 0o or lower for seven consecutive days.
+The cold weather payment scheme runs from 1 November to 31 March and those eligible will receive a payment of £25 if the average daily temperature is 0o or lower for seven consecutive days.
 Payments will automatically be made for each 7 day period of ‘very cold weather’ so if you’re eligible, there’s no need to claim.